AdobeDocs/control-panel.en/help/subdomains-certificates/using/gs-txt-records.md

 You can monitor all the TXT records that have been added for each subdomain by accessing the subdomains' details.

 In this screen, all the TXT-type records for the selected subdomain display, with information in the "Value" column on their configuration.
-You can edit or delete a TXT record at any time by clicking the ellipsis button.
+To delete a Google TXT, DMARC or BIMI record, click the ellipsis button then select Delete.
+You can also edit DMARC and BIMI records if necessary.

 ![](assets/txt-records.png)